 They get caught up in phrases like “get rich quick” and “be your own boss”.

-But beyond that, they don’t stop to consider if business is the right means to achieve their goals.
+But beyond that, they don’t stop to consider if a successful business is the right means to achieve their goals.

 Below are three questions that I believe every Christian entrepreneur MUST answer before diving into the world of business.